 What inspiread this work?

-The installation aimed to symbolize hope and act as a call to action to support the communities that were devastated by the storm.
+The installation aimed to symbolize hope and act as a call to action to support the communities devastated by the storm.
 The artwork illuminated the night sky and was visible for up to 35 miles.
 Despite its significant range, the lasers used a minimal amount of power, approximately the equivalent of two hairdryers.
 Global Rainbow has been presented throughout Europe and launched the London 2012 Cultural Olympiad in England and Northern Ireland.

 Video: Yvette Mattern about Global Rainbow